Iraneus/betamedneed/_services/workshop.md

 weight: 7
 ---

-Medneed Workshop is where users and stakeholders discuss **recent resources and strategies** needed for quality and affordable medical care.
+The Workshop is where users and stakeholders discuss **recent advances, resources and strategies** for quality and affordable medical care.

 ![Medical Equipment](/images/illustrations/med-equipment.jpg)